Essra Mohawk: Biography

-Her third, eponymous, album came out on Asylum Records in 1974.
+Her third album, Essra Mohawk, came out on Asylum Records in 1974.
 It was panned by Village Voice critic Robert Christgau, who wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Here is a vocalist who should throw away all her Leon Russell records.
 When she calls herself a 'full-fledged woman,' it sounds like 'pool player's' woman, which given her persona makes more sense."
 The next album, Essra, was released on yet another label, Private Stock, in 1976.
 During that period, she also worked as a session and background singer, for John Mellencamp and Carole King, and later she performed with the Jerry Garcia Band, and recorded and arranged background vocals for Kool & the Gang.
 In 1982 after recording another album in L.A., she worked with McFadden and Whitehead in Philadelphia, penning "Not With Me" for their Capitol album, Movin' On.
 She released another solo album, E-Turn, before Cyndi Lauper had a hit with her song "Change of Heart" in 1986.

 In 2011 she provided the lead vocal for an animated short film produced by TDA Animation, about the struggle for gay rights, called "Sufferin' Till You're Straight".
 The spot featured former Supremes Scherrie Payne and Susaye Greene on background vocals.

-She has written songs for other artists including co-writing a song entitled "Infinite Eyes" with blues artist Keb Mo as well as recording and performing in concert.
-She has released six more albums since moving to Nashville in 1993.
-Essra's songs have been aired on the TV series Joan of Arcadia and the soap opera All My Children.
+Mohawk wrote songs for other artists including co-writing a song entitled "Infinite Eyes" with blues artist Keb Mo as well as recording and performing in concert.
+She released six more albums after moving to Nashville in 1993.
+Her songs have been aired on the TV series Joan of Arcadia and the soap opera All My Children.
 Rhino released a special limited edition of her second and third albums, Primordial Lovers MM, in 2000.
-Mohawk has been a longtime advocate of peace and environmental protection.
-She is a member of the board of Musicians and Artists for Peace and is their Nashville coordinator.
+Mohawk was a longtime advocate of peace and environmental protection.
+She was a member of the board of Musicians and Artists for Peace and was their Nashville coordinator.

+She died of cancer at her home in Nashville.